Critics’ Picks: Dec 18 - Dec 24, 2015

 'Bob's Holiday Office Party'

-Sporting its original creators and longtime cast members, this long-running yuletide parody of small town eccentricity thrives on the qualities that made it a staple of the L.A. theatre scene 20 years ago – it’s irreverent, crude, and devastatingly funny.
-(Philip Brandes) (Ends Sunday, Dec.
-20) Read more
+Sporting its original creators and longtime cast members, this long-running yuletide parody of small-town eccentricity thrives on the qualities that made it a staple of the L.A. theater scene 22 years ago – it’s irreverent, crude and devastatingly funny.
+(Philip Brandes) (Ends Sun., Dec.
+17) Read more

 Jake Broder's mash-up of “Cyrano de Bergerac” and Hermann Hesse's “Gertrude” has some post-larval quirks, but a compelling undertow propels its jazz-centric romantic triangle, which the intrepid Broder, a revelatory Will Bradley and the wonderful Devereau Chumrau play to the hilt.
 Highly specialized, still needing tweaks, this singular, bluesy chamber work nonetheless scores in haunting intensity.
 (David C. Nichols) (Ends Saturday, Dec.
 19) Read more